Don Mattingly: New York Yankees (1982–1995)

 Mattingly made his major league debut in 1982, the year after the Yankees lost the World Series.
-The team did not reach the postseason in any of Mattingly's first 13 years, although they arguably would have made the playoffs in 1994, when the players' strike ended the season prematurely with the Yankees having the best record in the American League.
+The team did not reach the postseason in any of Mattingly's first 13 years, although they had the best record in the American League in 1994 when the players' strike ended the season prematurely.

-In 1995, Mattingly finally reached the playoffs when the Yankees won the AL wild card on the next-to-last day of the season.
-In the only AL Division Series, the only postseason series of his career, facing the Seattle Mariners, Mattingly batted .417 with six RBIs and a memorable go-ahead home run in Game 2, his final game at Yankee Stadium.
+In 1995, Mattingly finally reached the playoffs when the Yankees clinched the AL wild card on the last day of the season with a 6–1 road win over Toronto, including his last regular-season home run in the fifth inning.
+Facing the Seattle Mariners in the AL Division Series, the only postseason series of his career, Mattingly batted .417 with six RBI and a memorable go-ahead home run in Game 2, his final game at Yankee Stadium.
 In the final game of the series (and of his career), Mattingly again broke a tie with a two-run double, but the New York bullpen faltered, and Seattle won in the 11th inning of the decisive Game 5.

 The Yankees acquired Tino Martinez to succeed Mattingly after the 1995 season.
 Unsigned for the 1996 season, Mattingly decided to sit out for the year, and rebuffed an inquiry by the Baltimore Orioles, which tried to sign him at midseason.
 Mattingly officially announced his retirement in January 1997.

-For his career, Mattingly never appeared in the World Series, and his tenure with the Yankees marks the team's lpngest drought (14 years), later tied (2010–2023) without a World Series appearance.
+For his career, Mattingly never appeared in the World Series, and his tenure with the Yankees marks the team's longest drought (14 years), later tied (2010–2023) without a World Series appearance.
 The Yankees made the series in both (the year prior to Mattingly's debut) and their championship season (the year after his last with the club).